H2CO3/Sparkling/doc/stdlib.md

 Returns an array of which the values are those of `arr`, in reverse order.

+    array zipwith(array seq_1, array seq_2, function transform)

+Takes two sequences (arrays) and calls the `transform` function with members of the first and the second sequence, in order.
+Effectively, the transform is called for each pair of values in `seq_1` and `seq_2`.
+Thus, the count of the two arrays must be equal.
+The return value is an array that contains the return values of the transform for each pair of values.
+The implementation of `zipwith` is roughly equivalent with the following:

+    function zipwith(seq_1, seq_2, transform) {
+        return seq_1.map(function (val, index) {
+            return transform(val, seq_2[index]);
+        });
+    }

 The following properties are available on arays:

     int length